alexander-azizi-martin/AI/README.md

 # Knights

-A program to solve the three Knights and Knaves puzzles listed below using propositional logic.
+A program that solves the three Knights and Knaves puzzles listed below using propositional logic.

 In a Knights and Knaves puzzle, the following information is given: Each character is either a knight or a knave.
 A knight will always tell the truth: if knight states a sentence, then that sentence is true.
 Conversely, a knave will always lie: